400plus/400plus/devinfo.md

-Let's suppose there is some _hMessageQueue_ we know about and want to intercept, but we do not know what routine reads that queue, or just do not want to dissasemble it.
+Let's suppose there is some _hMessageQueue_ we know about and want to intercept, but we do not know what routine reads that queue, or just do not want to disassemble it.
 However, we can be pretty sure that the firmware will do something similar to this (example extracted form _main_ctrl_):

 	// code should be indented one tab right.